 In July of 1996, the board of directors changed the name of the school to Carolinas College of Health Sciences and approved preparations to educate other healthcare providers.
-The existing hospital-based programs in radiologic technology and surgical technology joined the college in August 1996 and the medical technology program in January 1997.
+The existing hospitalbased programs in radiologic technology and surgical technology joined the college in August 1996 and the medical technology program in January 1997.
 In 1999, the college began offering Nurse Aide I and phlebotomy training; Nurse Aide II was offered for the first time in 2006.
-These three programs formed the original core of the continuing education department, opened in 2007, which now offers a variety of noncredit healthcare courses.
+These three programs formed the original core of the continuing education department, which opened in 2007.
+In 2018, the continuing education department was closed as the Nurse Aide course offerings were discontinued and phlebotomy was transitioned to the Clinical Laboratory Sciences department.